mechawolf-wd/flow/README.md

 13. No-import components that are automatically imported and registered.
 14. `<Loop>` component that loops through arrays.
 15. Deep reactive objects that rerender influenced DOM nodes and attributes.
+16. Nested Loops that can reference the parent loop's variables.

 ## Example Component: Counter